resource-watch/slate/source/includes/api/_dashboard.md

 Multiple sorting criteria can be used, separating them by commas.

-You can specify the sorting order by prepending the criteria with either `-` or `+`.
-By default, `asc` order is assumed.
+You can specify the sorting order by prepending the criteria with either `-` for descending order or `+` for ascending order.
+By default, ascending order is assumed.

 The API currently supports sorting by means of the `sort` parameter.
 Sorting can be done using any field from the dashboard, as well as `user.name` and `user.role` (sorting by user data is restricted to ADMIN users).